-[photograph of outside the school, with smoke from top of the roof] and actually it's a school for young children special equipment that the children relied on in that school.
-Things like electric wheelchairs and other specialist equipment, that without this equipment - very expensive equipment - their lives would be affected dramatically.
+[photograph of outside the school, with smoke from top of the roof] and actually it's a school for young children

 [photograph of two firefighters in full uniform, stood outside the school] with special requirements and I'm taking in a lot of information when I first arrive at an incident - where my Firefighters are in the building, how safe they are.
 It involved a roof space - whether the roof was going to collapse.